-A joint account could be suitable if both individuals have clear objectives, clear communication, and an understanding around the basic principles of long-term investing.
+A joint account could be suitable if both individuals have clear objectives, clear communication, and an understanding of the basic principles of long-term investing.

 When it comes to understanding the basics of investing, both investors should be educated on what makes for a good long-term investment, and they should also think about the risk tolerance of each individual.
 If you’re both targeting high growth, you’ll both have to be comfortable with sharp falls along the way.
 If either of you can’t stomach that, you might have to opt for a more conservative strategy with lower growth.